 Day Trips to Beaches Near Split Croatia

-If you’re visiting Croatia for the first time, let me share a little secret with you: Split is not only a captivating destination in itself but also an ideal base for exploring the stunning Croatian coast!
+If you’re visiting Croatia for the first time, let me share a little secret with you: Split is not only a captivating destination in itself but also a great base for exploring the stunning Croatian coast!

 Take a short 30-minute drive north of Split and discover the captivating Dubokaa Uvala on Ciovo Island.
 This gorgeous pebbled bay, adorned with rocks and featuring a newly installed wooden dock for jumping, is (in my opinion) one of the best beaches near Split.